webqit/webflo/README.md

 ### Client and Server-Side Rendering

-With pages in Webflo being DOM-based (both server-side and client-sside), we are able to access and manipulate documents and elements using familiar DOM APIs - e.g. to replace or insert contents, attributes, etc. Rendering in Webflo is based on this concept!
+With pages in Webflo being [DOM-based](#overview) (both client-side and [server-side](https://github.com/webqit/oohtml-ssr)), we are able to access and manipulate documents and elements using familiar DOM APIs - e.g. to replace or insert contents, attributes, etc. Rendering in Webflo is based on this concept!

 Here, Webflo simply makes sure that the data obtained from each route is available as part of the `document` object, such that it is accessible to our rendering logic as `document.state.page`!
 So, you could embed a script on your page and render this data on the relevant parts of your document.